-Each month has 4 different time periods (shown in the first table below) reflecting the three periods in [NewBusVols] plus the use of "Silver Part Time connections".
-The volumes for Period 1 are taken from [AllocProcess].
+Each month has 4 different time periods (shown in the first table below) each of which can support different workloads.
 As with the key network numbers in [NewBusVols], there is no difference between the Contracted Volumes and Design Limits.

 The network is able to support different capacities at different times of the day or day of week.
-There are 4 time periods for online transactions as defined by the table below:
+There are 4 time periods for online transactions as defined by the table below which defines which of the 4 periods apply: